bhalladeepak/AlgorithmsAndProblems/ReadMe.md

 			https://www.geeksforgeeks.org/largest-sum-contiguous-subarray/
 		2.3 SpiralOrderMatrix : Given a 2D array, print it in spiral form. https://www.geeksforgeeks.org/print-a-given-matrix-in-spiral-form/
 		2.4 RepeatMissingNumber : Given an unsorted array of size n.
 Array elements are in the range from 1 to n.
-One number from set {1, 2, Ön} is missing and one number occurs twice in the array.
+One number from set {1, 2, ‚Ä¶n} is missing and one number occurs twice in the array.
 Find these two numbers. https://www.geeksforgeeks.org/find-a-repeating-and-a-missing-number/
-		2.5 MaxIndexDistance: Given an array arr[], find the maximum j ñ i such that arr[j] > arr[i]. https://www.geeksforgeeks.org/given-an-array-arr-find-the-maximum-j-i-such-that-arrj-arri/
+		2.5 MaxIndexDistance: Given an array arr[], find the maximum j ‚Äì i such that arr[j] > arr[i]. https://www.geeksforgeeks.org/given-an-array-arr-find-the-maximum-j-i-such-that-arrj-arri/
 		2.6 DuplicateInArray: Find duplicates in O(n) time and O(1) extra space.
 Given an array of n elements which contains elements from 0 to n-1, with any of these numbers appearing any number of times.
 Find these repeating numbers in O(n) and using only constant memory space. https://www.geeksforgeeks.org/find-duplicates-in-on-time-and-constant-extra-space/
 							  https://www.geeksforgeeks.org/find-the-two-repeating-elements-in-a-given-array/
-		2.7 MajorityElementOfArray: Write a function which takes an array and prints the majority element (if it exists), otherwise prints ìNo Majority Elementî https://www.geeksforgeeks.org/majority-element/
+		2.7 MajorityElementOfArray: Write a function which takes an array and prints the majority element (if it exists), otherwise prints ‚ÄúNo Majority Element‚Äù https://www.geeksforgeeks.org/majority-element/

 #05.StringManipulations
-	1. StringManipulationExamples
+	5. StringManipulationExamples
-		1.1 ReverseString : Return the string A after reversing the string word by word. https://www.interviewbit.com/problems/reverse-the-string/
+		5.1 ReverseString : Return the string A after reversing the string word by word. https://www.interviewbit.com/problems/reverse-the-string/
-		1.2 CheckSubString : Check if a string is substring of another https://www.geeksforgeeks.org/check-string-substring-another/
+		5.2 CheckSubString : Check if a string is substring of another https://www.geeksforgeeks.org/check-string-substring-another/
-		1.3 AddBinaryString : Add two binary strings https://www.geeksforgeeks.org/program-to-add-two-binary-strings/
+		5.3 AddBinaryString : Add two binary strings https://www.geeksforgeeks.org/program-to-add-two-binary-strings/
-		1.4 PalindromeCheck : Program to check if a string is palindrome or not 1.5 LongestPalindromeSubstring :
+		5.4 PalindromeCheck : Program to check if a string is palindrome or not 5.5 LongestPalindromeSubstring :
-		1.6 AVeryBigSum : In this challenge, you are required to calculate and print the sum of the elements in an array, keeping in mind that some of those integers may be quite large. https://www.hackerrank.com/challenges/a-very-big-sum/problem
+		5.6 AVeryBigSum : In this challenge, you are required to calculate and print the sum of the elements in an array, keeping in mind that some of those integers may be quite large. https://www.hackerrank.com/challenges/a-very-big-sum/problem

 		FirstNonRepeatedCharInString